 - The primary goal of SEBI is to protect the interests of all parties involved in trading.

-- The Securities and Exchange Board of India’s (SEBI) job is to guarantee that the Indian securities market operates orderly.
-It was created to safeguard the interests of investors and traders in the Indian stock market by promoting the growth and regulation of the equity market and by ensuring a healthy environment in securities.
+- The job of SEBI is to guarantee that the Indian securities market operates in an orderly manner.
+SEBI was created to safeguard the interests of investors and traders in the Indian stock market by promoting the growth and regulation of the equity market and by ensuring a healthy environment in securities.

-- Furthermore, as previously indicated, one of the primary motivations for establishing SEBI was to avoid malpractices in the Indian capital market.
+- Furthermore, as indicated, a primary motivation for establishing SEBI was to avoid malpractices in the Indian capital market.

 - To protect the interests of investors.

-- To keep a balance between legislative laws and self-regulation to combat fraudulent practices.
+- To balance between legislative laws and self-regulation to combat fraudulent practices.

 - To establish a code of ethics for brokers, underwriters, and other intermediaries.

-The primary role of SEBI in the Indian Financial Market
+Primary role of SEBI in the Indian financial market

-- Securities issuer: These firms get listed on the stock exchange and raise cash by issuing shares.
-SEBI guarantees that Initial public offering and Follow-on public offer get issued transparently and healthily.
+- Securities issuer: These firms are listed on the stock exchange and raise cash by issuing shares.
+SEBI guarantees that Initial public offering and follow-on public offer get issued transparently and healthily.

 - Intermediaries in the financial sector: These operate as intermediaries in the securities market, ensuring seamless and secure stock market transactions.
 SEBI supervises the activity of stock market intermediaries such as brokers and sub-brokers.

-SEBI carries out the following tasks to meet its objectives: Protective functions, Regulatory functions, and developmental functions.
+SEBI performs the following tasks to satisfy its objectives: Protective functions, regulatory functions, and developmental functions.

 SEBI conducts the following duties as part of its protective functions:

-- It encourages a fair code of behaviour in the security industry.
+- Encourages a fair code of behaviour in the security industry.

-- It takes time and effort to educate investors on effectively analysing investment possibilities.
+- Educates investors on effectively analysing investment possibilities.